MelbDjango/lesson-one/slides/CLASS.md

 - `./timetracker/settings.py` is where Django loads your project configuration from.

-- `./timetracker/urls.py` is the default location
+- `./timetracker/urls.py` is the default location for all URLs.

 ---